RaspberryLife/webclient/README.md

 1. Download and extract the [latest release](https://github.com/RaspberryLife/webclient/releases/latest) of RaspberryLife Webclient
 2. Setup a local web server
 	A quick way to do this is by using a python HTTP server:
-	`# python -m http.server 80`
+		# python -m http.server 80
-3. Open the web client by typing `localhost` into your browser's addres bar
+3. Open the web client by typing `localhost` into your browser's address bar

 ## Contributing